 Buyable Pins (free) – Product Pins that can be purchased directly through Pinterest’s checkout.
 The ecommerce business still has to process and ship the order.

 Dynamic Retargeting (paid) lets brands re-engage people who have interacted with the brand before.
 Pinners will see the same or similar products from your brand again.

 Shopping ads (paid) – promoting relevant products to pinners looking at similar ideas.
 It’s easy because you don’t have to do any targeting yourself.

 Try-on (free) – Product pins that have added AR features to let users try on the products they see – makeup or clothes.

-All special pins are available for the larger market countries only so check carefully if it applies to your store’s location.
+All special pins are available for the larger market size countries only so check carefully if it applies to your store’s location.

 Pinterest as a sales channel for ecommerce